OpenKneeboard/OpenKneeboard/docs/internals/README.md

 ## Overview

-OpenKneeboard has 3 main components:
+OpenKneeboard is a C++20 app built using CMake; it has 3 main components:

 * the main Win32 GUI app: primarily intended for configuration, and can be used as a non-VR view.